brinkbrink/IT115-GROUP2/Our_Story.md

 Things had became better for Tim because he was fortunate enough to visit his partner twice in her country before the virus terrorized the entire earth.
 So Tim was aware on how to locate Rachel from his past visits to her country.
 Tim was very worried because things was not great in Rachel's country either.
 Tim finally tried to apply online for a visa but the website was down for maintenance.

-A month went by with Tim eagerly searching for answers from an immigration attorney on how to apply for a visa thru the Embassy but because the embassy was not allowing walk in visits, it was difficult.
-But By surprise, Tim went back to check the online visa website which was open now for visa applications and in less then two days, they sent Tim an 90 day visa to return to Rachel, his future wife - hopefully soon.
+A month went by with Tim eagerly searching for answers from an immigration attorney on how to apply for a visa thru the Embassy but because the Embassy was not allowing walk in visits, it was difficult.
+But by surprise, Tim went back to check the online visa website which was open now for visa applications and in less then two days, they sent Tim an 90 day visa to return to Rachel, his future wife - hopefully soon.

 ⤜

 It seemed like everybody had succumbed to the virus in one way or another.
 Electric grids, schools, banks, and communities had fallen into disrepair.
 Looting and bartering became more common than buying.
 So the difficulty in making these arrangements was not surprising.
 Life was chaotic, but Timothy supposed it was chaotic even before the end times.